Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Methodology

 \section{Methodology}

 We begin by reviewing several key techniques used in popular optimizers such as Adam and Muon, which have been shown to accelerate pretraining performance for LLMs.
 This understanding will be critical for our subsequent minimalist design for a memory-efficient optimizer.
+Denote the optimization problem of the LLM pretraining as